haiiliin/abqpy/_sources/getting_started.rst.txt

 please upgrade it to Python 3.9 or a later version if you are using an earlier version.

-`abqpy` is uploaded to `PyPI <https://pypi.org/project/abqpy>`_, you can simply install it using pip, since abqpy (from V1.0.15) depends on `ipyparams` and it is not distributed to anaconda, you have to use `pip` to install it manually:
+`abqpy` is uploaded to `PyPI <https://pypi.org/project/abqpy>`_, you can simply install it using pip, since abqpy (from V1.0.15) depends on `ipynbname` and it is not distributed to anaconda, you have to use `pip` to install it manually:

 .. code-block:: sh